AkhileshYaduvanshi/enterprise_homelab/README.md

 This project simulates a real-world organization with identity management, firewall segmentation, SIEM monitoring, containerized services, Kubernetes workloads, CI/CD automation, red team simulations, and incident response workflows.

-**Note - This is not a tool installation project - it is a structured security engineering journey.**
+**Note - This is not a tool installation project - it's a structured security engineering journey.**

 ## Why This Lab Is Different